 “Not all beings get to be free.”
 Tas said suddenly, surprising himself.
 He remembered his home and the small farms around it; many animals were locked up there.
 Many of his friends were slaves.
 He knew that what he said was right.

 He returned back to the house, happy to greet Ice, who was still awake, but Yaina was startled as they entered.
-It was late now and Tas took Ice to his room, where they all slept in a warm feather mattress and comforter and kept each other warm in the cold.
+It was late now and Tas went to his room, where he slept in a warm feather mattress and comforter and Ice and Yaina joined hims and kept each other warm in the cold.